johnmn3/cljs-thread/README.md

 ```
 You wouldn't want to do this for such a lite-weight api call, but if you have some large payloads that you need fetched and normalized, it can be convenient to run them in futures for handling off the main thread.

-`inmesh`'s blocking semantics are great for achieving synchronous control flow when you need it, but as shown above, it has a performance cost of having to wait on the service worker to proxy results.
+`cljs-thread`'s blocking semantics are great for achieving synchronous control flow when you need it, but as shown above, it has a performance cost of having to wait on the service worker to proxy results.
 Therefore, you wouldn't want to use them in very hot loops or for implementing tight algorithms.
 We can beat single threaded performance though if we're smart about chunking work up into large pieces and fanning it across a pool of workers.
-You can design your own system for doing that, but `inmesh` comes with a solution for pure functions: `=>>`.
+You can design your own system for doing that, but `cljs-thread` comes with a solution for pure functions: `=>>`.
 It also comes with a version of `pmap`. (see the official [`clojure.core/pmap`](https://clojuredocs.org/clojure.core/pmap) for more info)

 ## `pmap`
 `pmap` lazily consumes one or more collections and maps a function across them in parallel.